 *Funded and supported by Actelion Pharmaceuticals Ltd.

-This screening algorithm determines the likelihood of PAH in patients with scleroderma based on diffusing capacity for carbon monoxide (DLCO), forced vital capacity (FVC) and N-terminal pro-B-type brain natriuretic peptide (NT-proBNP) levels.
+This screening algorithm determines the likelihood of PAH in patients with SSc based on diffusing capacity for carbon monoxide (DLCO), forced vital capacity (FVC) and N-terminal pro-brain natriuretic peptide (NT-proBNP) levels.
 Depending on the likelihood of PAH, patients are either recommended to undergo repeat screening or further investigation, including echo and RHC.

 Adapted from Weatherald et al. 2019

-If PAH is suspected based on clinical findings and key investigations, or if you are unable to diagnose the cause of your patients’ dyspnoea or other undifferentiated symptoms of PAH, the best practice is to refer your patient to a specialist PAH centre as soon as possible.
+If PAH is suspected based on clinical findings and key investigations, or if you are unable to diagnose the cause of your patient's dyspnoea or other undifferentiated symptoms of PAH, the best practice is to refer them to a specialist PAH centre as soon as possible.
 One of the reasons for the significant delay to diagnosis of PAH is delays in referrals to specialist centres.

 Early diagnosis and intervention can delay disease progression and improve patient outcomes.